By Brianna Valleskey

-Do you jump into reciting your resume?
+Do you recite your resume?
 Talk about your current role and organization, then maybe add a tidbit or two about your personal life?

-There’s nothing inherently wrong about sharing these facts.
+There’s nothing wrong with sharing these facts.
 You’re being asked, after all.
 But rattling off a list of bullets is the same as merely listing off the features of your product: It whips!
 It chops!
 It mixes!
 It grinds!

 You are presenting disparate pieces of information without tying them together in a way that leads your listener(s) to a specific conclusion.
 You are only telling people who you are.